Try Semrush

 Why It Works

-So there’s no need for people to read 18 different posts.
+They don’t have to read 18 different posts.

 Once they find your guide, they have everything they need to know.

-That’s because bloggers will link to your guide when they write about your topic:
+Not only does it work for your audience, but it’s also great for getting backlinks.
+Bloggers will link to your guide when they write about your topic:

 Real Life Example

-The first guide I ever published at Backlinko was: β€œLink Building for SEO: The Definitive Guide”.
+The first guide we ever published at Backlinko was: Link Building for SEO: The Definitive Guide.

 Backlinko – Link building